The New Year

 Life full of purpose, connection and joy

 So as I complete my final blog post, I would like to leave you with one last question to cap off this year.
-"What do you see as possible for you in this new year in this new world environment?"
-Shifting our perspective from "what can't I do now" to "what is possible now" opens up so many more opportunities.
-In a recent conversation I has with an artist friend she told me that she wasn't bothered by the Covid restrictions because she was so happy to have the time to work on her art.
+"What do you see as possible for you in this new year, in this new world environment?"
+Shifting our perspective from "what I can't do now" to "what is possible now", opens up so many more opportunities.
+In a recent conversation I had with an artist friend, she told me that she wasn't bothered by the Covid restrictions because she was so happy to have the time to work on her art.
 She seemed absolutely delighted with her life.
-What became clear to me in that conversation was that if you have a purpose or project to engage your talents, life is beautiful.
+What became clear to me in that conversation was, if you have a purpose or project to engage your talents, life is beautiful.
 So my wish for you in 2021 is to find that purpose or project or whatever it is that excites you to invest your time into.
 It could make this upcoming year your best year ever.

 I am so grateful to those of you who have followed my blog throughout the year.
 And I want to leave you with this offer.
 If you want any help exploring ideas of what that purpose or project could be for you, I would be happy help you with that.
-Or if the project your interested in pursuing is to write a book, I would love to work with you.
-I know that it is possible for anyone who has the desire to write a book that it is possible for you.
-I coached several people to write their books this past year and wrote one book this year and other books in past years.
-I know from experience how much fun it is to have a creative project to invest my time into and how satisfying it is to bring something that was once just a idea in my mind into reality.
-If you would like to have a casual chat about what might be possible for you, just connect with me through this site or email me at email@example.com.
+Or if the project you're interested in pursuing is to write a book, I would love to work with you.
+I know that it is possible for anyone who has the desire to write a book to do it.
+I coached several people to write their books this past year and wrote one book this year too.
+I know from experience how much fun it is to have a creative project to invest my time into.
+It is satisfying to bring something that was once just an idea in my mind into reality.
+If you would like to have a casual chat about what might be possible for you, just connect with me through this site or email me at firstname.lastname@example.org.
 I would love to see you create something wonderful for yourself in the New Year.

 Thank you again for taking the time to read my monthly musings.
-I hope they offered you as much value as I got from writing them and using them as a focus for each month.
+I hope they offered you as much value as I got from writing them.
 I think making any type of progress in any area of life breeds happiness.
 At least it does for me.
 It feels good to grow.
 That's why I like Wayne Dyer's quote, "My goal is not to be better than anyone else, but to be better than I used to be."
 This is my goal too and you are welcome to adopt it yourself.
 Whatever your goals, I am wishing you love and laughter for 2021 and beyond!
 Life is beautiful - even in a pandemic!